UniMiBAnalyses/ML4Anomalies/README.md

 ### SHAP
 Contains tools to understand which features are contributing the most to the loss of the model.

+### VAE and DNN:
+Contains a new version of the model, comprised of a simple VAE together with a DNN that serves as a classifier for SM - EFT discrimination

 ### Trained models:
 vae_batch16_newModelDimenstions_MinMaxScaler_20_10_7_3_100
 vae_test_newModelDimenstions_MinMaxScaler_20_10_7_3_100
 vae_test_newModelDimenstions_MinMaxScaler_30_20_10_5_100